Design Initiative

 Tool R&D and

 CoLab continuously evaluates the evolving tool landscape, builds step-by-step workflow recipes mapped to course goals, and manages access.
-Every partner course gets a curated stack — not a generic AI playground.
+Every partner course gets a curated stack rather than a generic AI playground.

 Design studio space

-Cross-project exchange, lateral learning, and shared norms around AI use and attribution — built through practice, not policy.
+Cross-project exchange, lateral learning, and shared norms around AI use and attribution, built through practice rather than policy.
 A place where students from different courses cross-pollinate around a shared making practice.

 For students